Cold Email Reply Rates: How to Get 28x More Responses in 2026

 What This Means for Your Next Campaign

 Before you load up your next cold email campaign, ask yourself: am I optimizing for sends or for attention?
+If you want help choosing the right partner, see our guide to the best B2B lead generation companies.

 If you're optimizing for sends, you'll hit volume targets and wonder why nothing converts.
 If you're optimizing for attention, you'll send fewer emails and book more meetings.